Whether you’re an employer or an employee, here are some tips for how to work from home more effectively.

 Establishing consistent practices like these will help earn trust and build cooperation with people on your team, as they’ll know they can rely on you to do what you say you’ll do and be there when you’re needed.
 That’s essential for any working relationship, but more than ever when it’s remote work.

-The same goes for making sure you’re clear on your hours and availability, especially if you or others on your team work part-time or across different time-zones.
+The same goes for making sure you’re clear on your WFH hours and availability, especially if you or others on your team are working part-time or across different time-zones.
 Make sure people know when your ‘desk hours’ are.
 One option is to add them to your email signature so the information is always at hand for them.

 Another helpful step is adding an auto-reply to your email, IM, voicemail and other communication channels so that people know when you’re not picking up their communications.
 Doing this can help you switch off and enjoy a good work-life balance – even if your workplace is under the same roof as your leisure time.